cezar-r/music_genre_identifier/README.md

 Let's zoom in on that cluster
 <img src="images/figure_of_truth_zoomed_in.png">

 As you can see, clustering these genres with known information is already difficult enough.
-We can see how 4 out of the 5 genres are predominantly located in this tight cluster.
-With classification as difficult as this, I believe an accuracy of 64% is actually pretty solid.
+Notice how 4 out of the 5 genres are predominantly located in this tight cluster.
+With classes as indistinguishable as these, I believe an accuracy of 64% is actually relatively strong.

 ## Outlook